aserowy/thebook/design_pattern/functional/composition_pattern.md

 # Composition pattern
 ## Reference implementation
-Because of a narrow support for fp in c#, we need helper to build a proper composition of functions.
+Because of a narrow support for fp in c#, we need a helper to build a proper composition of functions.
 ```csharp
 public static Func<T, TNextOut> Compose<T, TInitOut, TNextOut>(this Func<T, TInitOut> initial, Func<TInitOut, TNextOut> next)
 {